ehalprin/pewlett_hackard_analysis/README.md

 ## Additional Queries

 In order to continue to "future proof" Pewlett Hackard, additional analysis should be completed.
 As many of the positions being vacated are Senior Engineers or Senior Staff, another table that should be created is a table of current Staff and Engineers earlier in their careers who may be potentially eligible for promotion, to fill in the gaps by senior leadership leaving.
-Another potentially important aspect to look at is salary information; are staff getting salary increases along with promotions?
-Employee retention should be a top priority for Pewlett Hackard, and making sure staff are getting regular raises is a great way to make sure people are happy and the company doesn't lose more people than they already are going to.
+Another potentially important aspect to look at is salary information; are staff getting regular salary increases during their time at Pewlett Hackard?
+Employee retention should be a top priority for the company, and making sure staff are getting regular raises is a great way to make sure that they're happy, and that the company doesn't lose more people than they already are going to.